-In Guyana, the number of durable goods in the households to allow an easy access to mass media has increased since 2002.
-Apart from radio, which the possession rate by households declined, the usage of the remaining three devices in the accessibility of mass media has significantly gone up.
-For instance, the proportion of households using television has increased from 65.5 percent in 2002 to 82.7 percent in 2012, personal computer (pc), from just 5.7 percent in 2002 to 27.8 percent in 2012, and internet availability, also from 5.3 to 16.2 percent in 2012.
-These changes indicate positive transformation of access to information in the households (Table 5.33 and Figure 5.15).
+In Guyana, the number of durable goods in the households to allow for easy access to mass media has increased since 2002.
+With the exception of radio, where household ownership had declined, the usage of the remaining three devices in the accessibility of mass media has significantly gone up.
+For instance, the proportion of households using television has increased from 65.5 percent in 2002 to 82.7 percent in 2012, Personal Computer (PC), from just 5.9 percent in 2002 to 27.8 percent in 2012, and internet availability, also from 5.3 percent to 16.2 percent in 2012.
+These changes indicate a positive transformation of access to information in the households (Table 5.33 and Figure 5.15).

 In addition, ownership of devices used to access an efficient way of communication has significantly increased.
-In 2002, about 27.2 and 17.5 percent of the households had landline telephones and Cellular (cell phones) respectively but by the close of the intercensal period in 2012, the proportions of households with landline phones have almost doubled while Cellular phone users have increased more than four times.
-The sharp increase in the use of cellular phones may perhaps be due to an introduction of Global System for Mobile Communications commonly abbreviated as GSM phones in the country in 2004, where presently, two well-known GSM providers (GT&T and Digicel) are rivaling to render services to any potential customer.
+In 2002, about 27.2 percent and 17.5 percent of the households had landline telephones and Cellular (cell phones) respectively.
+By the close of the intercensal period in 2012, the proportions of households with landline phones have almost doubled while Cellular phone users have increased more than four times.
+The sharp increase in the use of cellular phones may perhaps be due to an introduction of Global System for Mobile Communications commonly abbreviated as GSM phones in the country in 2004.
+Presently, two well-known GSM providers (GTT+ and Digicel) are rivaling to render services to any potential customer.

-Regarding the ownership of private vehicles for easy means of transportation, 12.3 percent of the households possessed that in 2002, and improved greatly to 21.1 percent in 2012.
+Regarding the ownership of private vehicle for easy means of transportation, 12.3 percent of the households possessed that in 2002, and improving greatly to 21.1 percent in 2012.
 As for safe food storage facility and appropriate device for cooking within the household, about 45.6 percent of the households were said to have refrigerator/freezer while 45.4 percent have gas stove for cooking.
 By 2012, usages of these two durable goods have increased to 66.2 percent and 70.8 percent respectively.
-Besides those mentioned, the proportions of households in possession of durable goods have systematically increased during the intercensal period as given in Table 5.31, thus implying a positive sign on the rise in the standard of living (See Table 5.33 and Figure 5.15).
+Besides those mentioned, the proportions of households in possession of durable goods have systematically increased during the intercensal period as given in Table 5.33, thus implying a positive sign on the rise in the standard of living (See Table 5.33 and Figure 5.15).